AIR JACK FOR CAR

 5 Ton/11000 lbs | 5.5-18.5 inches |

 Some assembly is required.
-Our air jack came with handles that attach to the base with 4 screws and bolts.
+The 3-ton air jack came with handles that attach to the base with 4 screws and bolts.
 Then we attached the air line holder bolts and air hose to the air jack bag.
 The air jack also has an air in and out valve along with a purge valve.

 Next you’ll need an air compressor.
 The Vevor air jack requires around 116-145 PSI to lift its fully supported weight capacity.
 We used our small 1 Gallon Ryobi cordless air compressor and tested lifting the front passenger side of our Ford F-150 super cab XLT and Ford Fusion.
 The Ryobi cordless air compressor and the air jack lifted both with no problem.